-Sam Staley is an award-winning author of fiction and non-fiction living and working in Tallahassee, Florida (see my website at www.srstaley.com).
-His fiction and nonfiction books have won more than 10 literary awards, including six first place finishes.
-His most recent book is Contemporary Film and Economics: Lights!
+Sam Staley is an award-winning author of fiction and non-fiction, a film critic, and economist living and working in Tallahassee, Florida (see my website at www.samuelrstaley.com).
+His fiction and nonfiction books have won more than 11 literary awards, including six first place finishes.
+His most recent book is The Beatles and Economics: Entrepreneurship, Innovation, and the Making of a Cultural Revolution and has been called “thought, provoking and well written.
+It will be a good addition to the Beatles book shelf” as well as “unique” and “a fresh look at the Beatles.”
+His book Contemporary Film and Economics: Lights!
 Camera!
 Econ! a “subversively educational” read that shows how economic concepts are embedded in commercial film, blending the lens of the economist with the lens of the filmmaker.

 His most recent novel, Calusa Spirits, is the third book in the Panther Bay pirate series and the sequel to Tortuga Bay.
 These novels are fast-paced action adventures chronicling the adventures of Isabella, an ex-slave, as she fights colonial powers in the Caribbean.